CHIKAMATSU TOKUZÔ

 7th lunar month of 1796: premiere of Tokuzô's play "Ise Ondo Koi no Netaba" in Ôsaka at the Kado no Shibai [casting].

-11th lunar month of 1797: Tokuzô writes the kaomise drama "Mote Hayasu Manryô no Tachibana", which is produced by Nakayama Yosaburô II at the Kado no Shibai.
+11th lunar month of 1797: Tokuzô wrote the kaomise drama "Mote Hayasu Manryô no Tachibana", which was produced by Nakayama Yosaburô II at the Kado no Shibai.

-11th lunar month of 1809: Tokuzô writes the kaomise drama "Keishoku Yuki-miru Yama", which is produced at the Kado no Shibai by Mimasu Kumesaburô and stars Nakayama Hyakka, Yoshizawa Ayame V, Arashi Kichisaburô II, Asao Kuzaemon I, Nakayama Shinkurô III, Nakamura Daikichi I, Kanô Minshi I and Asao Okuyama III.
+11th lunar month of 1809: Tokuzô wrote the kaomise drama "Keishoku Yuki-miru Yama", which was produced at the Kado no Shibai by Mimasu Kumesaburô and starred Nakayama Hyakka, Yoshizawa Ayame V, Arashi Kichisaburô II, Asao Kuzaemon I, Nakayama Shinkurô III, Nakamura Daikichi I, Kanô Minshi I and Asao Okuyama III.

 1st lunar month of 1810: premiere at the Kado no Shibai of Tokuzô and Namiki Miyosuke ni-no-kawari drama "Keisei Sato no Funauta" [casting].

-23rd day of the 8th lunar month of 1810: Tokuzô dies in Ôsaka.
+23rd day of the 8th lunar month of 1810 [1]: Tokuzô died in Ôsaka.

 Comments: